bootstrap-vue/bootstrap-vue/src/components/card/README.md

 ## Background and border variants

 Cards include their own variant style for quickly changing the background-color and of a card via the `bg-variant` and `border-variant` props.
-Darker solid variants my require setting the prop `text-variant` to adjust the text color.
+Darker solid variants may require setting the prop `text-variant` to adjust the text color.

 ### Solid